Skip to content

 Automatic permission hardening

-On Unix-like systems, evnx backup creates backup files with restrictive permissions:
+On Unix-like systems, evnx backup creates backup files with restrictive permissions regardless of the current umask:

 Bash